jaspector

 State DFS construction permit required for all commercial, public, and multi-family building construction.
 Residential single-family and duplex construction does not require a state permit but IS subject to Vermont Building Energy Standards (RBES).
 Act 250 review required for projects meeting the 1-acre threshold (no local zoning in unincorporated areas).
 Local flood hazard area regulations may apply near waterbodies.

-Typical processing time is DFS state permits: per DFS timelines (typically 2-4 weeks for initial review).
+Building permit processing times in unincorporated Orange County, VT typically run DFS state permits: per DFS timelines (typically 2-4 weeks for initial review).
 Act 250: per environmental commission timelines..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Orange County, VT.
 The following work is generally exempt: Residential single-family and duplex construction (exempt from DFS state building permit but subject to RBES energy standards); Interior remodeling that does not change footprint, height, or use; Normal maintenance and repair of existing structures; Agricultural structures used directly for farming operations (written notification to town/county required where applicable); Public utility lines and related structures.
 Note: Exemption from DFS state construction permit does not mean exemption from Act 250, local zoning (if applicable), or energy code standards.
 Confirm requirements with DFS at 802-479-7561 before proceeding with any project.
+When in doubt, confirm with the local building department before starting work.